 Anna Fedorova was born in Ukraine and has performed in some of the most prestigious concert halls including the Amsterdam Concertgebouw where she has performed over 30 times.
 She has also appeared at numerous International Music Festivals for recitals and chamber music including Verbier Festival and Ravinia Festival.
 Anna has claimed top prizes at numerous international piano competitions and is a graduate of the Lysenko School of Music in Kiev and the Royal College of Music, London.
 Additionally, she has also received artistic guidance from world renowned pianists Alfred Brendel, Menahem Pressler, and Andras Schiff.

 Ukrainian born, Anna Fedorova, made her debut at the Het Concertgebouw at the age of 16 playing Chopin’s Piano Concerto No. 2 and since then has performed there over 30 times.

-In addition to the Het Concertgebouw she has performed in many other prestigious concert halls in Europe, North and South America, and Asia, including the Carnegie Hall, Zurich Tonhalle, Palacio de Bellas Artes, Teatro Colon, Warsaw Filharmonia and Tokyo Bunka Kaikan.
+In addition to the Het Concertgebouw she has performed in many other prestigious concert halls in Europe, North and South America, and Asia, including the Carnegie Hall, Zurich Tonhalle, Palacio de Bellas Artes, Sala Sao Paulo, Teatro Colon, Warsaw Filharmonia and Tokyo Bunka Kaikan.
 She has also appeared at numerous Music Festivals such as the Verbier Festival, Ravinia Festival, Rubinstein Piano Festival Lodz, Auvers sur Oise Festival, Aurora Festival, Violon sur la sable Festival, Orpheum Music Festival Zurich, Musikdorf Ernen and the Chopin Festival in Antonin.

-Having mastered a formidable list of concertos, she has performed with orchestras around the world including the Dallas Symphony, Yomiuri Nippon Symphony, Hong Kong Philharmonic, Orquestra Filarmonica de Buenos Aires, Orchestre de Chambre de Lausanne, Netherlands Philharmonic, Residentie Orkest, Nordwestdeutsche Philharmonie and Orquesta Sinfonica Nacional de Mexico.
-Conductors with whom Anna has had the pleasure of performing with include Jaap Van Zweden, Jun Markl, Olari Elts, Alun Francis, Howard Griffiths, Kevin Griffiths, Carlos Miguel Prieto and Martin Panteleev.
-Recent and future highlights include debuts with the Philharmonia Orchestra, Bournemouth Symphony Orchestra, Royal Philharmonic Orchestra, Orchestra Ensemble Kanazawa and Kyoto Symphony Orchestra.
+Anna has performed with orchestras around the world including the Dallas Symphony, Yomiuri Nippon Symphony, Hong Kong Philharmonic, Orquestra Filarmonica de Buenos Aires, Orchestre de Chambre de Lausanne, Netherlands Philharmonic, Residentie Orkest, Nordwestdeutsche Philharmonie and Orquesta Sinfonica Nacional de Mexico.
+Conductors with whom Anna has had the pleasure of performing with include Jaap Van Zweden, Jun Markl, Olari Elts, Alun Francis, Howard Griffiths, Kevin Griffiths, Carlos Miguel Prieto, Martin Panteleev, Benjamin Zander and Marta Gardolińska.
+Recent and future highlights include the Philharmonia Orchestra, Bournemouth Symphony Orchestra, Utah Symphony Orchestra, Norrköpings Symfoniorkester, Sinfonieorchester St Gallen and Szczecin Philharmonic.